Bauhaus Earth - Berlin, Germany

 Language: English is sufficient

 In response to the climate crisis, Bauhaus Earth seeks to transform building and human settlements from a driver of climate and societal crises into creative forces for systemic regeneration.
-We bring together researchers and practitioners from the fields of architecture, planning, engineering, social sciences, and the arts to explore, develop and test new knowledge, solutions, and pathways for a regenerative built future through scientific inquiry, demonstration projects and political advocacy.
+We bring together researchers and practitioners from the fields of architecture, planning, engineering, natural sciences, social sciences, and the arts to explore, develop and test new knowledge, solutions, and pathways for a regenerative built future through scientific inquiry, demonstration projects and political advocacy.
 For more information about our vision, mission, and activities, please visit: https://www.bauhauserde.org/

 We are looking for creative minds and critical thinkers to join our team in the effort to address climate change in a systemic way.
 We are calling for applications for the following position: